observablehq/plot/README.md

 })
 ```

-Each scale’s options are specified as a nested options object within the top-level plot *options* whose name corresponds to the scale:
+Each scale’s options are specified as a nested options object, within the top-level plot *options*, whose name corresponds to the scale:

 * **x** - horizontal position
 * **y** - vertical position